COVID-19 surge from Thanksgiving could start this week in Illinois, officials say

 Tuesday’s COVID-19 breakdown for Region 4

 New deaths (as of 4 p.m.
-Tuesday): 1 (St. Clair County reported one death)
+Tuesday): 3 (St. Clair County reported one death and Madison County reported two)

 Daily positivity rate (as of Saturday): 14.0% (-0.2%)